comprna/modkitopt/README.md

 **4. Your HPC storage location**

-You must specify your HPC storage location using the `--hpc_storage` flag, such as `--hpc_storage gdata/ab12`.
+You must specify your HPC storage location using the `--hpc_storage` flag.
+This should list all storage locations for your input files, conda environment, and the modkit repo, such as `--hpc_storage gdata/ab12+gdata/cd34+scratch/ab12`.

 ### Command example